ray-project/enhancements/reps/2022-09-19-ray-on-spark.md

 #### Shall we make ray worker node the same shape (assigned with the same resources amount) ?
 Yes.
 Otherwise, the Ray cluster setup will be nondeterministic, and you could get very strange results with bad luck on the node sizing.

+#### how to deterministically config resources per node ?
+In each spark task, launch one ray worker node.
+Each spark task has the same assigned resources shape.

 #### What's recommended ray node shape ?